hilton/hilton.github.com/blog/_posts/2026-08-25-mackerel-curry.md

 5. Fry the garlic and ginger for a few minutes, without burning it.
 6. Add the salt.
 7. Fry the curry powder in the oil for one minute.
-8. Add the mackerel, chopped tomatoes, and lentils, including the water from the tin.
+8. Add the mackerel, chopped tomatoes, and lentils, including the water from the lentil tin.
 9. Simmer for at least 15 minutes.
-10. Chop the courgettes into 1 cm cubes.
+10. Chop the courgette into 1 cm cubes.
 11. 10–15 minutes before serving, add the courgette, so it cooks but retains texture.
 12. Serve with rice.